Skip to main content

 Over 90% of customer reviews left on Add to Event are five stars, but we’ve all had difficult customers or days that didn’t go our way.

-If you receive an initial negative review following an event, it won’t go live on your profile right away.
+If you receive a negative review (3 stars or fewer) after an event, it won’t go live on your profile right away.
+Instead, we'll follow a 4-step process designed to prioritise conflict resolution and maintain a supplier's reputation:

 1. Leave a positive review for you